Rhythmic Dictation | How To Read Sixteenth Notes

 Just like a whole note can be divided into two equal half notes, a half note into two equal quarter notes, and a quarter note into two equal eighth notes, an eighth note can be divided into two equal sixteenth notes.

-Now if it takes two equal eighth notes to fill the same amount of time as one quarter note, and two sixteenth notes equals one eighth note, than we should know that it would take four equal sixteenth notes to fill one quarter note, or beat.
+Now if it takes two equal eighth notes to fill the same amount of time as one quarter note, and two sixteenth notes equals one eighth note, then we should know that it will take four equal sixteenth notes to fill one quarter note, or beat.

 There are four beats in a measure with a 4/4 time signature and each beat can be divided into four equal sixteenth notes.
-That means that in one measure there can be up to sixteen equal sixteenth notes.
+That means that in one measure there can be up to 16 equal sixteenth notes.

-We already know that in order to count eighth notes, the first eighth note, or the down beat, is counted as the beat, "One - Two - Three - or Four", and the second eighth note, the up beat, is counted by saying the word, "And”.
-Being that sixteenth notes are a subdivision of the eighth note, the way you count the down beat and up beat will remain the same.
+And the second eighth note, the up beat, is counted by saying the word “And”.
+Being that sixteenth notes are a subdivision of the eighth note, the way that you count the down beat and the up beat will remain the same.

 In this measure, beats one and four each contain a quarter note and beat two contains four equal sixteenth notes.
-Measure three is broken down into sixteenth notes as well with the very first sixteenth note omitted and replaced with a sixteenth rest.
-When counting beat three. start by saying “EE” on the subdivision of the downbeat, or what would be the second sixteenth note within the beat.
+Measure three is broken down into sixteenth notes as well with very first sixteenth note omitted and replaced with a sixteenth rest.
+When counting beat three start by saying “EE” on the subdivision of the down beat, or what would be the second sixteenth note within the beat.